KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_trio_method.md

 Vera F. Birkenbihl, one of Germany’s most brilliant thinkers on brain-compatible learning, offered a method that is astonishingly simple yet profoundly liberating when practiced with sincerity.

-You know it as:
+known as the:

-**T R I O — Trigger · Reality Check · Inner Boundary · Output Control**
+**T R I O — Trigger · Reality Check · Inner Boundary · Output Control - Method**

-I now translate her method into the highest coherence for your book — integrating neuroscience, emotional regulation, shadow work, and your overarching theme of water as a medium of clarity and non-resistance.
+I translated her method into the highest coherence for this book — integrating neuroscience, emotional regulation, shadow work, and the overarching theme of water as a medium of clarity and non-resistance.

 This is the TRIO method
 for the New Earth.